Misha Crosby

+Early life

 Crosby was born and brought up in London.
 He won The Helmore Music Scholarship to Mill Hill School and lead a world premier on the violin at the Wigmore Hall at 14 years old.
 He performed for the National Youth Music Theatre.

+Career

 He previously starred in the BBC television series Holby City as Sam Strachan's son Kieron, in Channel 4's Hollyoaks and has had various guest appearances in other TV shows.
 From 2011-2012 he played Ryan Harwell in the ABC Family/Warner Brothers television series The Lying Game.

 Film roles include, Abbas in the award-winning British feature film Life Goes On, and he stars in Beyond Paradise playing the pivotal role of the traumatized loner Ray alongside Ryan Guzman, Francia Raisa and Daphne Zuniga.

-The film "6 Years, 4 Months & 23 Days" in which Crosby plays Rick, won the Copper Wing: Best Live Action Short Film, at the Phoenix Film Festival 2013.
+The film 6 Years, 4 Months & 23 Days in which Crosby plays Rick, won the Copper Wing: Best Live Action Short Film, at the Phoenix Film Festival 2013.

-In 2015 he was offered a series regular role in BitTorrent’s first Original TV series ‘Children of The Machine’, by Marco Webber Brooklyn’s Finest, Igby Goes Down.
+In 2015, he was offered a series regular role in BitTorrent’s first Original TV series Children of The Machine by Marco Webber (Brooklyn’s Finest, Igby Goes Down).
 The series is set to be produced by Rapid Eye Studios and is the first show to be distributed directly through BitTorrent to an audience of 170 million viewers.

-He was cast in season 9 of American Horror Story AHS 1984 as the leader of Kajagoogoo, Limahl and has is throat slit in episode 7 The Lady in White by Robert Ramirez.
-He subsequently returns as a ghost from Episode 8, Rest In Pieces.
+He was cast in season 9 of American Horror Story AHS 1984 as Limahl, the leader of Kajagoogoo, and has his throat slit in episode 7 "The Lady in White" by Robert Ramirez.
+He subsequently returns as a ghost from Episode 8, "Rest In Pieces".

-Lionsgate acquired Cannabis thriller Green Rush, starring Misha Crosby, Paul Telfer, Mike Foy, Kriss Dozal and Andre Fili for an April 2020 release.
-The movie was produced by Misha Crosby, Urijah Faber, Rick Lee and Gerard Roxburgh.
+Lionsgate acquired the Cannabis thriller Green Rush, starring Crosby, Paul Telfer, Mike Foy, Kriss Dozal, and Andre Fili for an April 2020 release.
+The movie was produced by Crosby, Urijah Faber, Rick Lee, and Gerard Roxburgh.